ForgeRock/forgeops/samples/deployment/README.md

  - You have an existing cluster and context
  - Helm is installed (Kubernetes package manager)
  - Ingress is deployed and you can access the cluster endpoint
- - You have to edited the variables in `deploy.sh` to your enviroment
+ - You have edited the variables in `deploy.sh` to your environment
  - You have edited  `size/[cluster-size]/amster.yaml` and modified the sedFilter to your environment.
 Example follows.

 ```